Let the season begin… And some things never change thankfully.

-Mike’s all time favorite game day treat is once again on the menu for Super Bowl snacks we just do appetizers most of the time, but we had a hard time finding the little sliced cocktail sized rye bread finally tracking it down and bought 2 loaves for the freezer for several servings.
+Mike’s all-time favorite game day treat is once again on the menu for football snacks we just do appetizers most of the time, but we had a hard time finding the little sliced cocktail-sized rye bread finally tracking it down and bought 2 loaves for the freezer for several servings.

 We have a few ideas for other nibbles that include an easy favorite shrimp cocktail, a small veggie plate with whipped feta, and some kind of dessert like brownies or a limoncello tiramisu.
 We shall see what actually shows up on the game food table.